McDonald’s Tenant Overview

 - Globally, same-store sales climbed 12.6% in the quarter, fueled by strong demand in the U.S. and its largest European markets

 McDonald's, with its "golden arches" and Dollar Menu, remains the dominant brand in the QSR space.
 With primary, secondary, and tertiary market locations, McDonald's size and reach provide a strategic competitive advantage, as well as varying risk/return investment opportunities for net lease property buyers.
 Brand recognition, operating stability, and strong credit ratings reinforce McDonald's standing as a prime net lease investment property.

-McDonald's Corporation is the world's largest chain of quick-service restaurants (QSR), serving nearly 47 million customers daily.
-As of December 31, 2016, McDonald’s operated 36,899 restaurants in 100 countries serving burgers and fries.
-Approximately 85% of McDonald’s restaurants are currently operated by independent franchisees.
+McDonald's Corporation is the world's largest chain of quick-service restaurants (QSR), with over 37,000 restaurants in over 100 countries serving burgers and fries.
+Approximately 93% of McDonald’s restaurants are currently operated by independent franchisees.
 McDonald’s has set a goal to franchise approximately 95% of all locations.

 McDonald's restaurants are either company-owned and operated or operated by franchisees.
 There are over 14,000 restaurants in the US alone.
 McDonald’s Corporation’s revenues come from the rent, royalties, and fees paid by the franchisees, as well as sales in company-operated restaurants.

 12 mo avg with 10+ yr lease term